status-im/nim-chronos/docs/src/tutorials/http_client/chapter5.md

 To stream the response body, we're using a `bodyReader`.
 To get one for the current response, we're calling [`getBodyReader`](/api/chronos/apps/http/httpclient.html#getBodyReader,HttpClientResponseRef).

+The reader must be closed after usage no matter if we manage to read the full body or a part of it, so we `defer` the reader closing.

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter5/src/uptimemon.nim:vars}}
 ```